PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 * The Website which are imposing as "vmi.lt" has ".net" domain.
 In contrast domains like ".net", ".gov", ".edu", ".mil" are in many times "stronger" stance as something as single ".lt" domain name.
 * The Portal of common domain purchase in U.S.A. is [GoDaddy](https://www.godaddy.com/en-ie/tlds/net-domain?countryview=1&isc=e1domgon1&countryview=1&currencyType=EUR), which allows to do World-Wide purchases and promotes original Country names on which they have been decided for themselves, in instance the "Türkiye".
 * Exists domain name forwarding, i.e. by going into "vmi.net" could be made Browser forwarding from Server side into a Site of "vmi.lt".
 In this case everything could end up better than described in the "R esults".
 * Bi-polar situation in the LTU, when there exists Site's like [Data Agency of the Country](https://www.stat.gov.lt/), when ".gov" domain name in use just after ".lt".
 And in the end we own normal domain ".gov.lt" for the Government domain + LTU domain.
 Now let us take the situation of sample domain of Lithuanian institution [IVPK](https://ivpk.lrv.lt/), which produce ".lrv" domain + ".lt" domain.
 This is equal situation of Government domain + LTU domain.
-Who should answer the Question for the regulars, citizens, which one could be Trusted? or does they both (.gov.lt) and (.lrv.lt) are Trusted domains? where first represent TopLevelDomain + CountryCodeTopLevelDomain and second represent some simple Domain + CountryCodeTopLevelDomain.
+Which one could be Trusted? or does they both (.gov.lt) and (.lrv.lt) are Trusted domains? where first represent TopLevelDomain + CountryCodeTopLevelDomain and second represent some simple Domain + CountryCodeTopLevelDomain.
 * If there would be poor Country with small amount of technical personnel and skills maybe would be greater to pass such situation into those who control ".net" TopLevelDomain and would handle it according their jurisdiction.
 Some Samples with SecondLevelDomains could be found in here [Wikipedia](https://en.wikipedia.org/wiki/Subdomain).
 ```